 The School is committed to a policy of increasing cultural diversity among students and faculty.
 There is a strong commitment to expand social work teaching and learning opportunities to members of minority groups.
 The population of South Florida is represented by many diverse groups and offers a unique opportunity for the study of national and international social problems.
 Miami serves as the gateway to South America, and students from other countries are encouraged to apply.

 MSW CURRICULUM

-The MSW program offers a single concentration in Clinical Social Work Practice, which involves preparation for knowledge-based, skilled practice with individuals, families, and small groups.
+The MSW program offers a single concentration in Clinical Social Work Practice, which involves preparation for advanced clinical practice with individuals, families, small groups, organizations, and communities.

 Foundation Courses